 MYTH AND THE HUMAN STORY – Short Course

-For children, myths provide age-specific imagery of the nature of good and evil that later in life can be a source of ethical and moral thinking.
-For adults too, especially teachers, the same stories, combined with understanding of what they represent, can provide a rich ground for cultivating inspiration for practical work and inner confidence in one’s spiritual path.
+For children, myths provide imagery of the nature of good and evil that later in life support empathy and moral thinking.
+For adults too, especially teachers, the same stories, combined with an understanding of what they represent, can provide a rich inner experience of the human story.

 Mark McGivern will be available through email for guidance through the course and will periodically gather students who wish more sharing and conversation.